google/WebFundamentals/src/content/en/updates/2018/08/embind.md

     };

-Here we declare the names of the functions that we marked with `EMSCRIPTEN_KEEPALIVE`, what their return type is, and what the types of their arguments are.
+Here we declare the names of the functions that we marked with `EMSCRIPTEN_KEEPALIVE`, what their return types are, and what the types of their arguments are.
 Afterwards we can use the functions on the `api` object to invoke these functions.
 However, using wasm this way doesn't support strings and requires you to manually move chunks of memory around which makes many library